soleilyasmina/mongodb-mongoose-express-api/README.md

 run()
 ```

-Awesome, so this users "seed" file above is a script that, once executed, connects to the Mongo database and creates 7 products in the products collection.
+Awesome, so this products "seed" file above is a script that, once executed, connects to the Mongo database and creates 7 products in the products collection.

 Let's execute our products seed file: